bring up the latest version of a module (and flush out an earlier version) it

 For basic background information click on Frequently-Asked Questions.

 A summary of the basic information on the course is available here.

-The instructor information has been greatly expanded.
-Included is something new, "Teaching Tips and Talking Points," covering each of the modules.
+and includes "Teaching Tips and Talking Points" for each of the modules.
 The URL for these and the supplementary tests is available to qualified instructors by writing the author.

 Some firewalls, such as ZoneAlarm, have an option to shut off animated images.
 This will affect some illustrations on this site.
-(The dove on the left should be flying—although not necessarily getting anywhere.)
+(The dove on the left should appear to be flying—although not necessarily getting anywhere.)